 The days grow darker come November and December.
 By early December, the sun rises after 8:30 am and is already setting by 3:45 pm.
 It feels like the days are very short, but the city is well-lit and glows with Christmas lights and decorations.
 The festive look of the city does a lot to make up for the early sunsets.

 There are a lot of activities taking place in November and December.
 As you may imagine, they are mostly centered around the Christmas season.
 That’s why, for many people, Christmas Winter is the best time to visit Copenhagen.

-It’s hard to miss the Christmas Markets, they pop up in all the major squares of Copenhagen.
+It’s hard to miss the Copenhagen Christmas Markets, they pop up in all the major squares of the city.
 Even the iconic Nyhavn Harbor has food stands and Christmas vendors.
 It’s a lot of fun to bundle up, visit the markets and sip a gløgg, Danish mulled wine.